Fees and funding

 The two main costs you will face as an undergraduate student are tuition fees and living costs.

-Living expenses cover everything that you will need to pay for excluding tuition fees and the amount you spend will depend upon your lifestyle choices.
+Living costs cover everything that you will need to pay for other than tuition fees.
+The amount you spend will depend upon your lifestyle choices.
 As a guide, most students spend between £9,400 and £15,000 per year including accommodation.

 Financial help and support